-Thailand's economy is the second largest in Southeast Asia, after Indonesia, but its per capita income is ranked fourth in the region, after Singapore, Brunei and Malaysia.
-Gross domestic product ("GDP") growth has settled at around 4-5% per year as a long-term average, driven by a strong auto industry and its status as a large exporter of rice and agricultural commodities.
+Thailand's economy is the second largest in Southeast Asia, after Indonesia, but its per capita income is ranked fourth in the region, after Singapore, Brunei, and Malaysia.
+Gross domestic product ("GDP") growth has settled at around 4-5% per year as a long-term average, driven by strong auto industry and its status as a significant exporter of rice and agricultural commodities.

 Investing in Thailand with ETFs

 The easiest way to invest in Thailand is using exchange-traded funds ("ETFs"), which offer instant diversification in the U.S. traded security.
 With nearly $500 million in total net assets, the iShares MSCI Thailand Capped ETF (NYSE: THD) represents the most popular option for U.S.-based investors to gain exposure to the Thai economy.

 The fund holds over 120 different securities weighted primarily in financials and energy, with its three largest holdings accounting for more than 20% of its portfolio.
 With an expense ratio of 0.62%, the ETF is cheaper than many actively managed mutual funds.

 Investors should look at the fund's equity beta, concentration risks, and other factors before adding it to a portfolio.
 Historically, international ETFs focused on emerging markets have had higher beta coefficients than domestic ETFs, which means that they may be riskier for investors.